Deciding when an IRA Roth Conversion is the right thing to do is a challenging decision.

 Will we pay taxes at the time it makes the most sense by doing an IRA Roth conversion now vs. later?
 Will our taxable income be higher or lower in retirement?
 Will tax rates in general be higher or lower in the future compared to what we know for certain about this year’s or next year’s rates?
 These are questions I pose to my clients and ones that ultimately they/we have to answer to bring clarity on how we will proceed.

-As a refresher, a Traditional IRA is an individual retirement account (R=Retirement) to which you contribute pre-tax dollars (and after-tax dollars too – the devil’s in the details) and then owe ordinary income tax later when you make any withdrawals.
-A Roth IRA is another type of retirement account where you have paid taxes on the money going in and then all future withdrawals are tax-free.
+As a refresher, a Traditional IRA is an individual retirement account (R=Retirement) to which you contribute pre-tax dollars (and after-tax dollars too – the devil’s in the details) and then owe ordinary income tax later when you make any withdrawals (but not necessarily on those after-tax dollars).
+A Roth IRA is another type of individual retirement account where you have already paid income taxes on the money going in and then all future withdrawals are tax-free.
+Heads up…there are a lot of rules and details that pertain to these types of accounts, so this is a general description.

 There are a lot of unknowns when it comes to lifetime tax planning.
 What we do know is that the tax cuts from the Tax Cuts and Jobs Act of 2017 (TCJA) are set to expire at the end of 2025.
 Some tax cuts have to do with estate and gift taxation.
 But other cuts are centered around income and capital gains taxation.
 Barring any congressional action, a few key cuts will affect many people.